gbrao018/eva4/S15B/README.md

 	Till 2nd Maxpool -> output channels are 128 and input channels are concats of earlier output.
 Again Maxpool is done by concatinating previous outputs. x8=maxpool(torch.cat([x5,x6,x7],dim=1))
 	Till 3nd Maxpool -> output channels are 256 and input channels are concats of earlier output.
 Again Maxpool is done by concatinating previous outputs. x12=maxpool(torch.cat([x9,x10,x11],dim=1))
 	For, x15, I have concatenated the x12 maxpool also. x15 = self.x15(torch.cat([x12,x13,x14],dim=1)) # 512 channels.
-From here on we go on upscaling the image size while ADDING the appropritae output that is just one bofore the maxpool stage.
+From here on we go on upscaling the image size while ADDING the appropriate output that is just one bofore the maxpool stage.

 Modal forward is shown below, with input,output.
-All uses 3*3 kernel otherwise mentioned in comments. maxpool uses 2*2 with stride=2.
+All uses 3,3 kernel otherwise mentioned in comments. maxpool uses 2,2 with stride=2.

 	def forward(self, x1):